adiman1/yellowcab-data-orchestrator/EMR/readme.md

 ## ⚡ EMR/Spark - Data Transformations Done & Rationale

-The raw NYC Taxi data is transformed to ensure quality and analytics readiness for further downstream purposes.
+- The raw NYC Taxi data is transformed to ensure quality and analytics readiness for further downstream purposes.

-Some Transformations:
+- The code for the same is available in this folder.
+Use this in the EMR Step.

+Transformations done:

 1. **Extract Year & Month:** Derived from filename and pickup datetime to enable time-based filtering and partitioning.
 2. **Timestamp Conversion:** Converts pickup/dropoff strings to timestamps for accurate duration calculations.